A Local’s Guide to Visiting Rovaniemi in November (2025)

 - Arctic Light Hotel (top-rated in Rovaniemi city center)

-🚗 Looking to travel around Lapland independently?
-Click here to check Finland rental car rates!
+🚗 Planning to travel around Lapland independently?
+Find and compare the cheapest Rovaniemi rental car rates here!

 In this post, I cover everything to know about visiting Rovaniemi in November, including what to expect with the weather, snowfall, the northern lights, and more.
 I also discuss some of my favorite things to do in November in Rovaniemi!